 While the Petrified Forest of Arizona has the highest concentration of petrified wood in the world, it can be found in every US state and other countries around the world.
 I found this sample of petrified driftwood on a Southwest Michigan beach off Lake Michigan called Oval Beach.
 It’s predominantly gray with a slight bluish green cast and has a few streaks of rust.
 In certain light, it casts a very bright sheen or luster.
 It’s difficult to capture the sheen in a photograph, but you can get a better idea from its flip side in the photo below.

-I researched the mineral content and believe it’s mostly made up of hematite specularite.
-It’s quite dense and very shiny, casting a slight bluish green in certain light.
-At any rate, it was an exciting find.
+After researching the possible mineral contents of my sample, according to its dense property, color and luster, my best guess tells me that it’s hematite specularite.
+At any rate, it’s an exciting find.
 I collect driftwood on the beach all the time, but never before a piece that was petrified.